 The Exotic Gardens

 Located at the top of the city, it’s probably easiest to take a bus to the Exotic Gardens.
-Tickets cost about 7euro/adult for entry but once inside you are privy to the best views in the country.
 The Exotic Gardens are home to a bunch of flora and fauna but it’s the scenery that makes it worth the money.
-I happily spent nearly an hour sitting on a bench over-looking The Rock and the ports where I got to see the private helicopters land.
+I happily spent nearly an hour sitting on a bench over-looking The Rock and the ports where I got to see the private helicopters land. *NOTE: The gardens are temporarily closed and set to reopen in 2024.

 Probably the most iconic sight of Monaco, the Casino is top of my list of things to visit.
 It’s also a great place to look for fancy and expensive cars; taking photos with them is fine, but don’t try to touch any unless you want an army of security after you!